 The FTC is responsible for putting a stop to deceptive or misleading advertising by companies to consumers.
-What constitutes deceptive or misleading statements can often be difficult to determine, but this is less so when discussing marketing claims associated with weight loss products.
+What constitutes deceptive or misleading statements can often be difficult to determine, but this is less so when discussing marketing associated with weight loss product claims.
 The FTC has set forth seven different statements it will always view as deceptive and misleading.

 Weight Loss Industry